Voluma in Chicago, IL

 Allergan awards points called Brilliant Distinctions which Dr. Shah’s office participates in.

-Can Voluma be used with other facial fillers?
+Yes Voluma can be used in combination with other facial filler products including Juvederm and Radiesse.

 Voluma can absorb differently in different patients.
 Patients with a high metabolic rate can notice that this filler will not last as long, however, this can vary from patient to patient.